damianhakert/damianhakert.github.io/source/handbook/hiring/index.html.md

 1. What professional achievements are you most proud of?
 1. Whose careers have you made better?
 1. How do you keep up-to-date with developments in your profession?
-1. If you don't get this job what will you do?
+1. If you don't get this job what will you do instead?
 1. Are you interviewing anywhere else?
 1. How can we change GitLab as a software product to make it better?
 1. What can we change in GitLab as an organization to make it better, for example the hiring process or the handbook?